Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Start your morning on the upper deck of Old Faithful lodge watching Old Faithful Geyser erupt.
 Old Faithful is the most famous geyser in Yellowstone National Park.
 Old Faithful erupts approximately every 90 minutes, shooting a column of water and steam up to 185 feet into the air.
 The visitor center will have eruption times posted for all the predictable geysers.
 After a light breakfast, our day begins with a leisurely walk through the lower section of the Upper Geyser Basin enjoying the colors of Morning Glory Pool and watch Castle geyser roar erupting 30-feet into the air.
 A splendid start to your day!

-Begin Your Day 2 Adventure at Biscuit Basin: Exploring the Vibrant Geothermal Wonders of Yellowstone
+Begin Your Day 2 Adventure at Biscuit Basin: Vibrant Geothermal Wonder of Yellowstone

 Sapphire Pool Biscuit Basin-Yellowstone National Park Photo: Pixabay